suju12312/Linux/Session2.md

 Program ----> store in storage (hard disk)----> when execute ---> load in Ram (main memeory) -----> (PROCESS) -----> RUN PROCESS BY CPU
 - when we do ctrl + c process will removed
-- but when we do ctrl + az it did not remove in ram but pause there .
+- but when we do ctrl + z it did not remove in ram but pause there .
 - to check ram ---> free / free -m (give output in megabytes (mb)).
 - jobs ( to see paused program)
 - fg